 - Inclusion of at least three bat boxes, such as Schwegler 1FR or similar, to be integrated into the walls of new dwellings.
 Integrated boxes are considered to have a longer life span than externally mounted boxes and provide maintenance free shelter for a variety of bat species.
-Bat boxes will enhance the roosting potential for bats within the Application Site. - Inclusion of at least three bird boxes, such as sparrow terraces, integrated into the walls of the new dwellings.
+Bat boxes will enhance the roosting potential for bats within the Application Site. - Inclusion of at least two tree mounted bat boxes, such as Eco Kent Bat Box or similar, to be mounted within the woodland on different aspects. - Inclusion of at least three bird boxes, such as sparrow terraces, integrated into the walls of the new dwellings.
 It is recommended that open nest boxes, suitable for robins Erithacus rubecula, tits Paridae sp., and redstarts Phoenicurus phoenicurus, should also be included to compensate for the removal of trees within the Application Site. - The development will contain a number of new gardens, which will provide habitats for hedgehogs which are a UK BAP priority species.
 To ensure hedgehogs are able to utilise the new garden habitats, closed board fencing will include a small hole (13cm x 13cm) cut into the base of the panel to facilitate hedgehog movement by creating a 'hedgehog highway'.
 This size gap is too small for most pets to fit through; but to encourage residents not to block holes signs can be placed above the gaps to illustrate their purpose. - Leftover wood from removed trees should be used to provide log/brash piles around the proposed development to provide opportunities for invertebrates and small mammals.
+It is recommended that insect hotels are also placed within the green spaces of the proposed development to further support invertebrate populations.